 Stable S-State cycling allows cells to maintain productive photosynthesis under light limitation, characterized by widely spaced photon arrivals.
-With low PSII excitation rates, there is reduced pressure driving downstream electron flow [30].
+With low PSII excitation rates, there is less pressure driving downstream electron flow [30].
 Under these conditions, there is an elevated probability of energetically wasteful recombination reactions, representing a step backward in the S-State cycle [30,31].
 However, stable S-State cycling under low light ensures continued electron flow through the ETC, sustaining ATP and NADPH production, and minimizing the risk of photodamage to the photosynthetic machinery [23,30].

 Study Aims

-This study evaluates if psychrophilic diatoms and green algae have evolved to increase photosynthetic energy conversion efficiency by minimizing inefficient back reactions.
+This study evaluates if psychrophilic diatoms and green algae have evolved to increase photosynthetic energy conversion efficiency by maintaining stable S-State cycling and productive electron transport under low light, by minimizing inefficient back reactions.

 The stability of S-State cycling in a phytoplankton sample may be evaluated by the applications of sequences of short, very bright, single-turnover light flashes.
 As sequential light flashes are applied, the population of PSII is driven synchronously through the S-State cycle [29].
 In an idealized sample, the four S-States will be reflected by an ongoing periodic oscillation in ChlF.
 However, recombination reactions represent a loss of charge separation and wasteful slippage in the S-State cycling of individual PSII.
 As more recombination events occur, desynchronization of S-State cycling among the PSII of the population will scramble the periodic changes in ChlF, dampening the observed oscillation [31].
 An organism exhibiting S-State cycling over more flash cycles indicates fewer inefficient back reactions and potentially more efficient photosynthetic energy conversion.